 - Academic Report form: print this from our website at http://www.carrollu.edu/prospective/pdf/academic_report_form.pdf

 Carroll University evaluates all military training as part of the admission process.
 Carroll University will award credit for Basic Training in accordance with the ACE recommendations on the Joint Service Transcript.
 Basic Training credits are also awarded for Air Force personnel based on the evaluation of the Community College of the Air Force transcript.
 Elective credit may be applicable based on ACE recommendations.
 Credit applied directly to major requirements would be evaluated individually in consultation with the specific academic programs.

 2. Apply for your GI Benefits.

-There is a wide a variety of education benefits offered by the Veterans Administration, including the new Post 9/11 GI Bill, the Montgomery GI Bill, Transfer of Benefits, Yellow Ribbon, and Veterans Vocational Rehab.
+There is a wide a variety of education benefits offered by the Veterans Administration.
 Additionally, Wisconsin offers varying opportunities to National Guardsmen (some of the benefits come with different levels of eligibility).
 Whether you are a reservist, in the National Guard, or on active duty, you should check the VA website or contact your local county Veterans Services Office to review your options.

 - This process takes between 4-8 weeks to complete (continue with the steps for admittance in the interim).